Has3ong/dtc_lina/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- Insurance
+- Reservation
-- Member
+- Customer
-- Review
+- Airplane
 - Notification
-- MyPage
+- Admin

 ## Run API Gateway (Spring Gateway)